pkcoff/OFI-BGQ-BuildEnv/README.md

 # MPICH CH4 over OFI Libfabric on Blue Gene /Q

-This README contains instructions on how to download and build MPICH CH4 over OFI Libfabric on Blue Gene /Q.  The following instuctions are tailored for Release 0.2 for now.
-Please note that the V1R2M4 driver is required.
+This README contains instructions on how to download and build MPICH CH4 over OFI Libfabric on Blue Gene /Q.  Please note that the V1R2M4 driver is required.
 See "BUILDING ON MIRA" below for specifics.

 ## Requirements